Nexis-Network/homepage/content/docs/extensions/pg-extensions.md

 CREATE EXTENSION <extension_name>
 ```

-You can install extensions from the Exzo Network SQL Editor or from a client such as `psql` that permits running SQL queries.
-For information about using the Exzo Network SQL Editor, see [Query with Exzo Network's SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
-For information about using the `psql` client with Exzo Network, see [Connect with psql](/docs/connect/query-with-psql-editor).
+You can install extensions from the Nexis Network SQL Editor or from a client such as `psql` that permits running SQL queries.
+For information about using the Nexis Network SQL Editor, see [Query with Nexis Network's SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+For information about using the `psql` client with Nexis Network, see [Connect with psql](/docs/connect/query-with-psql-editor).

 ## Update an extension version

-Exzo Network updates supported extensions as new versions become available.
+Nexis Network updates supported extensions as new versions become available.
 Version updates are communicated in the [Release notes](/docs/release-notes).
 To check the current version of extensions you have installed, query the `pg_extension` table:

 ```bash
 SELECT * FROM pg_extension;